gpavana/exno1/README.md

-# Exno:1
+# Exno:1 Data Cleaning Process
-Data Cleaning Process
+# DATE:

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.